Language-Integrated Recursive Queries (Full Version): Introduction

-Language-integrated query provides safety and portability by allowing users to write their query once and have the language compiler specialize it for multiple backends.
-The most successful language-integrated query library is the LINQ framework for .NET~\cite{linqxml}, but the concepts have been applied to many popular languages.
-Figure~\ref{fig:example-q} shows a classic database query in SQL; canonically in Scala, one of the go-to languages for big data processing and analytics; and our language-integrated query library for Scala, \system{}.
+Language-integrated query addresses inconsistencies across RDBMS from within the programming language, providing safety and portability by allowing users to write their query once and have the language compiler type-check and specialize it for multiple backends.
+The most successful language-integrated query library is the LINQ framework for .NET~\cite{linqxml}, and the concepts have been widely adopted across modern programming languages and databases~\cite{slick, quill, jslinq, diesel}.
+Yet neither LINQ nor other language-integrated SQL libraries support recursion.
+With the addition of \texttt{WITH RECURSIVE}, SQL becomes a Turing-complete programming language, and with that comes a host of new concerns orthogonal to classic language-integrated query problems like nested queries or data-type safety.
+Moreover, the support and implementation of recursive queries vary more widely across commercial RDBMS compared to other SQL features~\cite{rsql}.
+As a result, the most effective and practical way to reason about recursive SQL requires adapting to different RDBMS semantics.